Currently accepting new telehealth clients in North Carolina

 Below are some questions to ask when calling your insurance provider so that you are financially prepared for your first appointment.

-At this time, I offer online telehealth appointments only.
+At this time, I offer online video telehealth appointments only.

 Due to state professional licensing laws, my clinical services are currently only available to individuals who are also located in North Carolina.
-This should soon expand to states outside of NC with the incorporation of the newly passed Social Work Compact, expected to kick-off later in 2026.
+This should soon expand to states outside of NC with the incorporation of the newly passed Social Work Compact, expected to take effect later in 2026.

 If using in-network insurance benefits via one of the companies listed above, I have contracted rates with each insurer.
 For all other insurers and private pay clients, I am considered an "Out of Network" provider for clinical therapy services.
 Insurance may reimburse you some portion of the fees if you submit a direct request to them.
-For private-pay clients, my clinical fees are $155/hour for an individual, one-hour session.
+For private-pay clients: An individual session rate is $155 for a 60-minute therapy visit.
+More information can be found by selecting "RATES" in the navigation menu bar.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.